-In order to satisfy Protocol C1, a report prepared by the Qualified Person documenting the testing method and results is required.
-This report shall be retained by the grower and provided to the auditor(s) as part of the PAS audit.
+In order to satisfy Protocol C1, a report prepared by the Operator or Third Party documenting the testing method and results is required.
+This report shall be retained by the Operator and provided to the auditor(s) as part of the PAS audit.
 The report should contain, at a minimum, the following:

 - 1. A statement confirming that testing or verification was required and completed including description of method; - 2.
-The completed Greenhouse Information Summary, Infrastructure Summary and Visual Inspection Log; - 3.
+The aerial images and as-built and utility drawings, the completed Greenhouse Information Summary, Infrastructure Summary and Visual Inspection Log; - 3.
 A complete Testing or Analysis Log and Floor Drain Log for each system tested; - 4.
 A description of deficiencies, timeline for repair(s) and additional tests, if any, required to satisfy C1; - 5.
-The report shall be signed by the Qualified Person who oversaw the testing protocol;

-- Drawing of all chemigation systems tested.
+The report shall be signed by the Operator and Third Party who oversaw the testing protocol; - 6.
+Drawing of all chemigation systems tested.
 Include a separate drawing for each system.
 Tested fixtures and drains should be labelled on the plan and correspond to those reported in the appropriate testing log and Floor Drain Log.
-Sample testing logs and floor drain logs are included in Appendix F; - 7.
-Written confirmation of completed repairs, if required.
+Sample testing logs and floor drain logs are included in Appendix G; - 7.
+Written confirmation of completed repairs signed by the Operator and Third Party, if required.
 A separate letter may be attached to the report, if required.
+The Third Party Witness Declaration form should be completed and attached to the report if the water assessment was observed by a third party.